If your next reno or subdivision property was built pre-1990, beware:

 - Outdoor Pergolas, Garages and Retaining Walls: It’s often the exterior add-ons you forget about when you survey a property, so take a walk in the backyard and assess the area!
 Anything pre-1990 deserves your careful attention!

-- Barbeques: Asbestos cement sheeting was often used to the underside of the barbeque or to support the ceramic tiles used around the barbeque benchtop.
+- Barbeques: Asbestos cement sheeting was often used on the underside of the barbeque or to support the ceramic tiles used around the barbeque benchtop.
 Oops!

 - Electrical Meter Boxes: Did you know asbestos was often used in older-style electrical fuse and meter boxes?
 Electrical backing boards were manufactured containing asbestos as a fire retardant and to resist electrical arcing.
 And even boards with new digital meters and modern circuit breakers may still be mounted… on the old asbestos board!!!